juggperc/thestash-tauri/README.md

 - Zustand
 - Lucide Icons

-## Design Philosophy

-- **Black & White**: Strict monochrome color scheme
-- **Boxy**: Sharp 90-degree angles, no rounded corners
-- **Monospace**: All text uses monospace font
-- **Minimal**: Clean, focused interface
-- **Animated**: Subtle motion for better UX

 ## Storage

 All audio files and metadata are stored locally in your browser using localStorage.
 Files are kept in memory for playback while metadata persists across sessions.
+This is really dumb, so the .app saves data to your disk.